 Entertainment and nightlife

-More than ten museums, a number of private galleries and five theatres offer a full programme all year round.
+More than ten museums, a number of private galleries and five theatres offer a full program all year round.

 You may also choose to listen to concerts played by the local Philharmonic and the Heidelberg Symphony orchestras, go for a jazz session in Cave 54 or watch the dance shows in the Unterwegs Theater.